 If an amount is a drop in the ocean, it's a very small portion of the amount that's needed.

 If you say "damned if you do and damned if you don't" you're saying that no matter what someone does, they'll be criticised for it.

-If something happens day to day, it's part of the usual daily routine.
+If something happens day to day, it's part of your usual daily routine.

-If something is de rigeur, it is necessary to have if you want to be fashionable or be accepted into a particular social scene.
+If something is de rigueur, it is necessary to have if you want to be fashionable or be accepted into a particular social scene.

 If something is dead in the water, it has no chance of succeeding or of making any progress.

 If you're dead to the world, you are sound asleep.

 You can say a person or an organisation has deep pockets if they have lots of money.

 If you dig your own grave, you do something unwise that will result in your own failure or downfall in the future.

 If you dig up dirt on someone, you try to find details from their past to make them look bad in the present.